Solar-Powered Cars: Still a Concept

 Forward-looking universities and automakers are serious about finding alternatives to gasoline-powered vehicles.
 A technological advancement that replaces the traditional engine could revolutionize transportation and help the environment by decreasing dependence on fossil-fuel combustion.
 Being the first to make such a discovery would be a game-changer for any company or institution.
 Here are the four most pioneering and successful ways that solar is used in cars today:

 PrISUm is the innovative solar car team from Iowa State University.
 Phaeton, the team’s 12th solar car, took home the gold in 2015 winning the American Solar Challenge Formula Sun Grand Prix.
 The total project cost for the Phaeton, including cash, service and material donations, was $300,000.
 Teams like these can be found in universities across the country and are touted as incredible learning experiences.
-The team’s newest car, the Penumbra, is now in development.
-These vehicles will never see the inside of a dealership, but serve to promote and further develop the science and technology behind solar transportation.
+The team’s newest car, the Penumbra, was unveiled in 2017.
+These vehicles will never see the inside of a dealership but serve to promote and further develop the science and technology behind solar transportation.